joeld1/project-manager/README.md

 sys.exit()
 ```
-Uninstall a jupyter kernel and conda env
+Uninstall a jupyter kernel and conda env in 1 go (different names too)
 ---

 ```python